- Credits: 90 ECTS

-The Master's Degree in Women, Gender and Citizenship Studies was first offered in the 2007/08 academic year and currently includes over 200 students.
+The Master's Degree was first offered in the 2007/08 academic year and currently includes over 200 students.
 The team that teaches the master's degree consists of Catalonia's leading academics in women's and gender studies, non-academics with many years of experience in professions related to women and gender, and renowned foreign specialists: EDGC teaching staff

 The general aim of this master's degree is to train researchers and professionals in women and gender studies, providing them with a scientifically rigorous basis which they can apply to problems of social interest.